christianscheible/qsample/README.md

 ------------

 Java JVM (>= 1.7) and Maven (>= 3.0.0) need to be installed.
 All other dependencies will be downloaded automatically.
+The dependencies all together will amount to ~250 MB.
+The trained model files take up another ~80 MB.

 Setup
 --------

-Install the tool by running the following commands:
+Install the tool by running the following commands (NOTE: this will trigger a **~250 MB** Maven dependency download and will produce a .jar file of comparable size):

 	git clone https://github.com/christianscheible/qsample.git
 	cd qsample